prestonHaworthDev/spyder/ExperimentalSimpleMagic.md

+## Simple Magic Test

+This is an alternate magic system with fewer rules.
+The consequence is ambiguity meaning every cast is entirely up to the narrator's interpretation and descretion.

 | Spells | Description | Cost |
 | :--- | :--- | :--- |
 | **Fire Manipulation** | Can telekinetically manipulate fire | 6 |